 Humans evolved as hunters, not grazers

 Grains and grass are the correct food for grazers like cows or deer.
 Grains are the seeds of grass, and yes corn, rice and wheat are grass.
 Cow and deer convert the starchy carbs in that forage to the protein and fat that hunters evolved to hunt and eat.

 The animal eats the grass and grain, and we eat the protein and fat that the animal becomes.
 The majority of our human diet is meant to be as a hunter would eat, not what his prey would eat.

-Why would you eat the same food as a cow?
+Would you eat the same Corn and Soybeans as a cow?

-Cows are fed corn, wheat and sugar…. what most American teens eat now, except in a different form.
+Cows are fed corn, wheat, soybeans and other carbohydrates…. what most American teens eat now, except in a different form.

 Bread, juice, cereal, pasta, rice, corn, tortillas and beans (alcohol too) cause a huge blood sugar crash about 2 hours after eating.
 That feels terrible and we get spacy, angry, anxious, depressed and can’t sleep.